 Recommendation Six of the Report of the Working Group on ISL Strategy 2019-2021 states that "the Oireachtas website should develop and maintain a dedicated Oireachtas TV ISL page and should integrate ISL on static content pages where possible" (Houses of the Oireachtas, 2019, p.
 17).
 As mentioned, an Oireachtas TV ISL page has been created where all interpreted content can be viewed.
 The daily ISL content is posted on this page.
-A separate dedicated Irish Sign Language in the Oireachtas page has also been created.3 This page details the roles of the ISL team, ongoing ISL projects, the weekly Oireachtas TV schedule including when ISL and subtitles versions of content are available, videos of ISL interpretation and other ISL services.
+A separate dedicated Irish Sign Language in the Oireachtas page has also been created.
+This page details the roles of the ISL team, ongoing ISL projects, the weekly Oireachtas TV schedule including when ISL and subtitles versions of content are available, videos of ISL interpretation and other ISL services.
 The ISL team collaborates with the web team to translate the HoO website.
 To date forty pages of the HoO website have been completed.
 The ISL translation can be viewed through the 'Watch in ISL' button on the top right-hand corner on static pages of the website.
 This is an ongoing piece of work which requires regular revision as information and text are updated on the website.

-Tithe an Oireachtais Houses of the Oireachtas Gaelige Readerview Press centre Contact us Bills & Acts Debates TDs & Senators Committees Visit & Learn More Ý Q \$ Share this page Irish Sign Language in the Oireachtas z Home How Parliament is run We aim to promote and improve access with Irish Sign Language (ISL) to the Houses of the Oireachtas.
-ISL Houses of the Otrachtas Commission Memberthip House of the Otrachtas Senice Libray & Reesech Libray & Reesech Budget Office Pariamentary Budget Office of Pariamentary Legal Advises ISL on Oireachtas TV Act this week's listing of programmes troats to the Oireachtas TV channel Programmes that include ISL and subtites are listed: Oireachtas TV channel schedule Oireachtas TV channel schedule Rannög an Aistriüchäin Our ISL services Careers Regulation of Lobbying Act Equality, Diversity and Inclusion Live Oireachtas TV Oireachtas TV Oireachtas TV productions Website pages Tours of Leinster House Other ISL services Recent videos with ISL interpretation OIREACI Nation Sign Language Leaders' questions with ISL Interpretation
+Tithe an Oireachtais Houses of the Oireachtas Gaeilge Reader view Press centre Contact us Bills & Acts Debates TDs & Senators Committees Visit & Learn More ~ Q < Share this page Irish Sign Language in the Oireachtas Z Home How Parliament is run We aim to promote and improve access with Irish Sign Language (ISL) to the Houses of the Oireachtas.
+ISL Houses of the Oreachtas Commission Membership Houses of the Oreachtas Service Ultion &amp; Research Service Budget Office The Office of Parliamentary ISL on Oireachtas TV Get this week's listing of programmes the Oireachtas TV channel.
+Programmes that include ISL and subtities are listed.
+Image: Oireachtas TV libre Oreachtas TV channel schedule Legal Advisers Rannóg an Aistriúcháin Our ISL services Careers Regulation of Lobbying Act Equality, Diversity and Inclusion > Live Oireachtas TV > Oireachtas TV productions > Website pages > Tours of Leinster House Other ISL services Recent videos with ISL interpretation OIREACI With Syr Language Leaders' questions with ISL Interpretation